 Emma Hunter is a lecturer in African history at the University of Edinburgh.
 Previously, she was a lecturer in history at Gonville and Caius College, Cambridge.
 She is the author of Political Thought and the Public Sphere in Tanzania: Freedom, Democracy and Citizenship in the Era of Decolonization.

-Listed in: Environmental History · African Studies · Legal History · African History · Race and Ethnicity
+Listed in: Environmental History · African Studies · Legal and Constitutional History · African History · Race and Ethnicity

 Citizenship, Belonging, and Political Community in Africa